Supermarine: Schneider Trophy 1925 to 1927

-Purchase by Vickers
+Supermarine Aviation Works (Vickers) Ltd

 In the late 1920s Vickers Ltd began a series of divestments and mergers as it attempted to improve the strength and profitability of the group.
 The most notable was their merger in January 1928 with long term rival Armstrong Whitworth to form Vickers-Armstrongs, with the exception of the Armstrong-Whitworth aircraft division and Armstrong Siddeley motor car division, which were bought out by J. D. Siddeley, and so did not join the new group.

 The new Vickers-Armstrong entity retained the existing Vickers aircraft manufacturing division which was restructured as a semi-independent subsidiary called Vickers (Aviation) Ltd under the management of Robert McLean.
 McLean was tasked with expanding the new company which he undertook by improving the capability of the existing factory and looking for new facilities.
 Identifying that a manufacturer of flying boats would be good fit with their existing expertise designing and constructing land-based aircraft they evaluated a number of possible acquisitions.
-Blackburn was in poor condition, Saunders was potentially too costly as a consortium headed by A.V.
+Blackburn Aircraft was in poor condition, Saunders was potentially too costly as a consortium headed by A.V.
 Roe was proposing to purchase them, while Short was too big and diverse.
 That left Supermarine.

 Aware that Supermarine's ability to modernise and expand was limited by a lack of financial resources, Bird and the other directors agreed to sell to Vickers in 1928.
 Vickers paid £390,000 and renamed it as Supermarine Aviation Works (Vickers) Ltd.

 Subsequently, in December 1938, following both Air Ministry's and the Vickers board's concerns over delays to the Spitfire and Wellington manufacturing programmes, all Vickers-Armstrongs aviation interests were reorganised to become Vickers-Armstrongs (Aircraft) Ltd, with both Vickers and Supermarine now under a single management team.
 Both subsidiaries were then formally wound up, although Supermarine continued to design, build and trade under its own name.
 The phrase Vickers Supermarine was applied to the aircraft.

 Despite selling his shares to Vickers-Armstrongs, Bird stayed on as managing director of Supermarine while Mitchell continued as chief designer.
 He had signed a 10-year employment contract in 1923, that included a clause that said, if he left Supermarine he could not work for any other competitor without the directors written consent.

 While Supermarine was extremely profitable McLean and his management team were of the opinion that as well as wages being higher than at Vickers, it was also not being run efficiently, had poor record keeping, stock control, and was poorly equipped to build all-metal aircraft, with the ratio of unskilled to skilled labour at 1:3 compared with Vickers' 3:1.
 They therefore saw numerous opportunities to improve the profitability.